Srinagar: Cable car

 In December 2013, the 594m cable car allowing people to travel to the shrine of the Sufi saint Hamza Makhdoom on Hari Parbat was unveiled.
 The project is run by the Jammu and Kashmir Cable Car Corporation (JKCCC), and has been envisioned for 25 years.
 An investment of 300 million INR was made, and it is the second cable car in Kashmir after the Gulmarg Gondola.

 Boat

-Whilst popular since the 7th century, water transport is now mainly confined to Dal Lake, where shikaras (wooden boats) are used for local transport and tourism.
+While popular since the 7th century, water transport is now mainly confined to Dal Lake, where shikaras (wooden boats) are used for local transport and tourism.
 There are efforts to revive transportation on the River Jhelum.

 Culture

 Like the territory of Jammu and Kashmir, Srinagar too has a distinctive blend of cultural heritage.
 Holy places in and around the city depict the historical cultural and religious diversity of the city as well as the Kashmir valley.

 Places of worship

 There are many religious holy places in Srinagar.
 They include: